material-components/material-components-android/docs/components/Search.md

 #### Fixed Mode

-To set up the fixed mode, simply position the `SearchBar` on top of the rest of your layout's contents and do not set up any scrolling behaviors.
-It will remain in place as the content is scrolled beneath it.
+To set up the fixed mode, simply position the `SearchBar` on top of the rest of your layout's contents and do not set up any scrolling behaviors or AppBarLayout.
+The `SearchBar` will remain fixed in place as the content is scrolled beneath it.

 #### Scroll-away Mode